Lab Members

 Lab Manager

 Kaitlyn received her BS in Brain and Behavioral Sciences from Purdue University in 2020.
 Her undergraduate research involved investigating barriers to public health screening models in primary care settings (under Dr. Monica Kasting).
-After graduating, she worked as a case manager in Los Angeles, CA at a forensic mental health conditional release program, providing clinical support to severe mentally ill (SMI) populations with disorders such as schizophrenia and bipolar disorder.
+After graduating, she worked as a case manager in Los Angeles, CA at a forensic mental health conditional release program, providing clinical support to populations with disorders such as schizophrenia and bipolar disorder.
 She joined the Bastos Lab in Spring 2022 to train non-human primates (NHPs) on tasks investigating the neurophysiology of prediction and working memory in the brain.
 She is interested in how these neurophysiological processes become abberrent in mental health disorders.
 Along with research, she enjoys hiking, cooking, and snowboarding.

 • Yihan (Sophy) Xiong, BA/BS